asaadaali/GDP_Forecasting_Project/README.md

 The PropsalStage folder contains the files used during the research proposal stage.
 # GDP Forecasting Research Database

 A relational database of academic research focused on GDP forecasting and the use of data science techniques in this domain.
-This repository includes a comprehensive Excel table with embedded hyperlinks to published research papers, a bubble graphic illustrating the overlap between traditional econometric methods and data science methods, and relevant definitions and acronym references.
+This repository includes a comprehensive Excel table (named "Database.xlsx") with embedded hyperlinks to published research papers, a bubble graphic illustrating the overlap between traditional econometric methods and data science methods, and relevant definitions and acronym references.

 ## Table of Contents